radiantearth/stac-spec/extensions/eo/README.md

 **Extension [Maturity Classification](../README.md#extension-maturity): Pilot**

 This document explains the fields of the STAC Electro-Optical (EO) Extension to a STAC Item.
-EO data is considered to be data that represents a snapshot of the earth for a single date and time.
+EO data is considered to be data that represents a snapshot of the Earth for a single date and time.
 It could consist of multiple spectral bands in any part of the electromagnetic spectrum.
-Examples of EO data include sensors with visible, short-wave and mid-wave IR bands (e.g., the OLI instrument on Landsat-8), long-wave IR bands (e.g. TIRS aboard Landsat-8).
+Examples of EO data include sensors with visible, short-wave and mid-wave IR bands (e.g., the OLI instrument on Landsat-8), and long-wave IR bands (e.g. TIRS aboard Landsat-8).

 **Note:** This extension used to be called Earth Observation with a much broader scope (including Synthetic Aperture Radar (SAR), etc).
 The decision was made to limit this to what was already its